jckfa/tinyfonts/README.md

 Case-Sensitive Forms
 Tabular Figures
 Oldstyle Figures
+small caps
+superscript characters

-All of the stylistic sets can be chained together.
-So, for example, a wider, boxy C with open counters is available.
+The stylistic sets can be chained together so, for example, a wider, boxy C with open counters is available.

-* Kerning must be disabled in user's graphics editing program.
+* Kerning must be disabled in user's graphics editing program. *
 ```

 ### Drawing Quality